Maren Morris Admits Carrie Underwood Deserves EOTY Award ‘More Than Any Other Jabronies’

 “I haven’t gotten to see Carrie live yet but I know she deserves EOTY more than any other jabronies,” Maren tweeted in response.

-The star appeared to be directly referencing all the controversy that surrounded Garth’s big win at last year’s CMA Awards after many fans and famous faces alike rallied around Carrie (who also co-hosted the show designed to celebrate the females in country music with Dolly Parton and Reba McEntire) to take home the award for the first time after a stellar year.
+The star appeared to be referencing the controversy that surrounded Garth’s big win at last year’s CMA Awards after many fans and famous faces alike rallied around Carrie to take home the award for the first time after a stellar year.
+Carrie also co-hosted the show designed to celebrate female country music stars alongside Dolly Parton and Reba McEntire.

-Social media was flooded with unimpressed comments after Garth was announced as the winner, and the country legend himself even admitted at the time that he felt Carrie was deserving of the award, which she was first nominated for back in 2016.
+Social media was flooded with unimpressed comments after Garth was announced as the winner.
+Even, the country legend himself admitted at the time that he felt Carrie was deserving of the award, which she was first nominated for back in 2016.

 Plenty of fans also made it clear this week that they agreed with Maren as they replied to her tweet with their own thoughts.